Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Building a YouTube-like System: The Simple Approach

 Let me walk you through how to build a YouTube-like system using AWS services.
 This approach is refreshingly simple - videos go in, get processed automatically, and come out ready for viewing.
 No complicated orchestration required!
-According to AWS’s documentation, this pattern can scale to handle millions of videos, so you can start small and grow without changing your architecture.
-The folks at A Cloud Guru call this the “serverless transformation” because it completely changes how we build and scale applications.
+Because the pieces are event-driven and serverless, this pattern scales with demand, so you can start small and grow without changing your architecture.
+This pattern is sometimes called a serverless transformation because it changes how applications are built and scaled.

 System Overview: The Building Blocks